 Their results show the required angular momentum is provided through thermal tides, driven by solar heating near the planet’s equator, and is opposed by planetary-scale waves (called Rossby waves) and large-scale atmospheric turbulence.
 “Horinouchi et al. provide an important piece of the super-rotation puzzle, that can offer a strong constraint on numerical simulations of the Venusian atmosphere,” Lebonnois writes.

-“Super-rotating the venusian atmosphere,” by Sebastien Lebonnois at Laboratoire de Météorologie Dynamique (LMD/IPSL) in Paris, France; S. Lebonnois at Sorbonne Université in Paris, France; S. Lebonnois at ENS in Paris, France; S. Lebonnois at PSL Research University in Paris, France; S. Lebonnois at Ecole Polytechnique in Paris, France; S. Lebonnois at Institut Polytechnique de Paris in Paris, France; S. Lebonnois at CNRS in Paris, France.
+“Super-rotating the venusian atmosphere” by Sebastien Lebonnois at Laboratoire de Météorologie Dynamique (LMD/IPSL) in Paris, France; S. Lebonnois at Sorbonne Université in Paris, France; S. Lebonnois at ENS in Paris, France; S. Lebonnois at PSL Research University in Paris, France; S. Lebonnois at Ecole Polytechnique in Paris, France; S. Lebonnois at Institut Polytechnique de Paris in Paris, France; S. Lebonnois at CNRS in Paris, France, 24 April 2020, Science.